 Details on Percy's grave have kindly been provided by the Commonwealth War Graves Commission.
 His Service Records have not survived at the PRO.

-The picture of Pete Tye's cottage was kindly provided by Peter Wormwell.
+The picture of Pete Tye cottage was kindly provided by Peter Wormwell.

 Details of the battle of Neuve-Chapelle & the picture of Neuve-Chapelle are from "The Great War" volume 3.

-From If You Shed a Tear by Edwin Sparrow Part 1, and his Peldon Memorial Profiles.
+From If You Shed a Tear by Edwin Sparrow Part 1, and also his Abberton Memorial Profile.